Bettvorleger/Dealership-AI/README.md

 ### Experiments:
 We concluded several experiments with different combinations from our three data sources.

 Due to a bug probably in the library of sklearn we weren't able to run the linear regression on the cluster, so with this method we were limited to train the model locally.
-Other methods like Lasso-Regression and ElasticNet-Regression did run on the cluster without problems.
+Other methods like Lasso regression and Elastic Net regression did run on the cluster without problems.

 ### Registered Model for Production:
-We decided to register a linear model which was trained with the static Autoscout24 data based on three metrics (mean_squared_error, mean_absolute_error, r2_score).
+We decided to register a linear model which was trained only with the Autoscout24 data based on three metrics (mean_squared_error=5523.2, mean_absolute_error=2798.8, r2_score=0.896).